Improve your Marketing Ops every week

 Two true things come to mind:

 Done right, all of this can improve your ROI, lower costs, and even make your team members more satisfied.
-In our experiences, these techniques usually result in teams that deliver better quality work faster than before.
+In our experiences these techniques usually result in teams that deliver better quality work faster than before.

 Bad marketing processes usually have too many steps.
 To make matters worse, those steps often create delays that lead to frustration and missed deadlines.
 For example, you may have someone reviewing completed work who takes a week or more to do so.
 A single step like this can easily double the amount of time it takes for work to get done and to deliver value, delivering a crippling blow to your team’s ability to perform.

 Some teams have the opposite problem, where sloppy work gets pushed through quickly, leading to costly and demoralizing re-work.
-In these cases, a focus on optimizing speed of delivery can easily backfire.
+In these cases, a focus on optimizing the speed of delivery can easily backfire.

 This example comes up often because it’s the bane of most marketers’ existence.
 Reviews can be tremendously helpful, but they can just as easily drive marketers mad and grind processes to a halt.

-All of these issues translated into wasted time and money.
+All of these issues translate into wasted time and money.
 Using process efficiency measurements like throughput, it’s easy to see how adding additional days and weeks to the time it takes to deliver value quickly adds up.
 It may not feel like it’s hurting the effectiveness of your marketing process, but even if you just end up with lots of work in progress, that’s damaging your effectiveness.

 The way you approach marketing process improvement with Agile will depend on the Agile framework you employ.
 So let’s begin by running through the main three options to understand how each tackles process improvement.